DidierNicolas/SimpleRestaurantApiServer/README.md

 <code>cargo run --bin simple_api_restaurant</code>

 ## Prerequisites
+- Rust
+  This project was build in Rust, you need to install the [last version](https://www.rust-lang.org/learn/get-started) to build and launch it
 - Postgresql Database
   <br><br>For this project I am using PostGreSql 14 make sure to get the last version [Here](https://www.postgresql.org/download/)
 - Server configuration